 Cat idioms such as cat nap, and fat cat are phrases that can help us speak more naturally.
 Use these cat expressions to communicate more!
 If we use idioms in daily conversation, our communication skills can be enhanced.
 So, let’s take a look at them!

-Curiosity killed the cat is one of our nosier cat idioms, and means we should not be overly curious or nosy about things.
+Here is the first, and one of our nosier cat idioms.
+Curiosity killed the cat means we should not be overly curious or nosy about things.
 It is sometimes used as a caution.
 If your friend is asking too many questions, you can kindly say to them, “did you know curiosity killed the cat?”

 Example: Emma asked too many questions about Theo.
 He then found out that she liked her!
 It just goes to show, curiosity kills the cat!